Modified Two-Slit Experiments and Complementarity: Introduction

 Since then, the complementarity principle has been demonstrated in various experiments, the most common of which is the two-slit interference experiment.
 It has been shown that if the which-way information in a double-slit experiment is stored somewhere, the interference pattern is destroyed, and if one chooses to ``erase" the which-way information {\em after} detecting the particle, the interference pattern comes back.
 This phenomenon goes by the name of quantum erasure \cite{eraser, eraser1}.

-Shahriar Afshar proposed and carried out an interesting experiment which claims to violate the complementarity principle \cite{chown,afshar}.
-A schematic diagram of the experiment is shown in FIG. 1.
+Recently, some interesting experiments were proposed and carried out which claim to violate the complementarity principle \cite{chown,afshar,afsharfp}.
+A schematic diagram of a typical such experiment is shown in Fig. 1.
 Basically, it consists of a standard two-slit experiment, with a converging lens $L$ behind the conventional screen for obtaining the interference pattern.
-Although Afshar uses pinholes instead of slits, we will continue to refer to them as slits.
+Although the experiments use pinholes instead of slits, we will continue to refer to them as slits.
 If the screen is removed, the light passes through the lens and produces two images of the slits, which are captured on two detectors $D_A$ and $D_B$ respectively.
 Opening only slit $A$ results in only detector $D_A$ clicking, and opening only slit $B$ leads to only $D_B$ clicking.
-Afshar argues that the detectors $D_A$ and $D_A$ yield information about which slit, $A$ or $B$, the particle initially passed through.
+The authors argue that the detectors $D_A$ and $D_B$ yield information about which slit, $A$ or $B$, the particle initially passed through.
 If one places a screen before the lens, the interference pattern is visible.

 Conventionally, if one tries to observe the interference pattern, one cannot get the which-way information.
-Afshar has a clever scheme for establishing the existence of the interference pattern without actually observing it.
+The authors have a clever scheme for establishing the existence of the interference pattern without actually observing it.
 First the exact location of the dark fringes are noted by observing the interference pattern.
 Then, thin wires are placed in the exact locations of the dark fringes.
 The argument is that if the interference pattern exists, sliding in wires through the dark fringes will not affect the intensity of light on the two detectors.
 If the interference pattern is not there, some photons are bound to hit the wires, and get scattered, thus reducing the photon count at the two detectors.
 This way, the existence of the interference pattern can be established without actually disturbing the photons in any way.
 This is similar in spirit to the so called ``interaction-free measurements" where the non-observation of a particle along one path establishes that it followed the other possible path, without actually measuring it \cite{kwait}.
-Afshar carried out the experiment and found that sliding in wires in the expected locations of the dark fringes, doesn't lead to any significant reduction of intensity at the detectors.
-Hence Afshar claims that he has demonstrated a violation of complementarity.
+The authors carried out the experiment and found that sliding in wires in the expected locations of the dark fringes, doesn't lead to any significant reduction of intensity at the detectors.
+Hence they claim that they demonstrated a violation of complementarity.